dbylen/efd/06-thesis/index.md

 I've always been interested in psychology and arts.
 I've learned about Art brut thanks to our Arts history subject.
 I found it very interesting and I've decided to get to know it more.

 After I've done some research and after I've created one "art" piece of mine, I've decided to choose it as my Bachelor thesis topic.

+## Process
+I wanted to create something that would benefit our culture and Art brut in Czech republic.

+I chose to create a festival because of the variety of program.

+My Art brut festival contains exhibition, projections and art therapeutic workshops.